nicholasg-dev/openshift-rosa-sizing/README.md

 ## Prerequisites

+### 1. Python Environment
-- Python 3.6+
+- Python 3.8+ recommended
-- `requests` library
+- Use a virtual environment (venv) for dependency management
+- Install dependencies using `pip install -r requirements.txt`

+### 2. OpenShift Cluster Access
-- Access to an OpenShift cluster with Prometheus
+- Access to an OpenShift cluster with Prometheus monitoring enabled
-- A service account token with cluster-monitoring-view role
+- A service account with `cluster-monitoring-view` role
+  - Required to access Prometheus metrics
+  - See OpenShift documentation for creating service accounts and roles

+### 3. AWS Account (for ROSA deployment)
-- AWS account for ROSA deployment
+- Needed for actual ROSA cluster deployment
+- Not required for running the sizing tool itself

 ## Usage